montive/tasks_list_app/README.md

-# ToDo List app
+# Tasks List Application

-App developed with Python and Flask.
+Application developed with Python, Flask and ReactJS.